system76/docs/content/install-ubuntu.md

 ![Applications](/images/install-ubuntu/install-ubuntu-24.04-7.png)

-We recommend checking the boxes labeled **Install third-party software for graphics and Wi-Fi hardware** and **Download and install support for additional media formats** but they are not required.
-In the case of the third-party software you will be installing the NVIDIA driver later in this article if you have NVIDIA hardware for that support.
+Let's break down what each of the options offer in regards to hardware and software support:

+- **Install third-party software for graphics and Wi-Fi hardware**

+This installs drivers (some non-free) for support for Wi-Fi (Wireless) and GPU support mainly NVIDIA as the amdgpu driver for AMD GPU's is in the kernel.

+- **Download and install support for additional media formats**

+This installs packages for playing media files such as MP3, MP4 and other formats that may need non-free codecs for the OS to play the content.

 ![Download Updates](/images/install-ubuntu/install-ubuntu-24.04-8.png)